amritlamsal123/developer_associate/more_info.md

   * Jave, .NET, Node.js, PHP, Python, Ruby, Go, C++, and AWS Mobile SDK
 #### What HTTP response code indicates that an AWS API was successful.
   * 200
+#### While debugging problem in Amazon DynamoDB:
+  * Use the AWS CLI to query the DynamoDB table and data
+  * Use the AWS Console to view the DynamoDB table and data
+#### Which of the following are actors in Amazon SWF workflow:
+  * Decider
+  * Activity Worker
+  * Workflow starter( is the first task of the workflow)
+#### Suitable for 2-tier, higly available web application, durable storage for static content while utilizing lower Overall CPU resources for the web tier
+  * S3
+#### AWS services offered with no cost.
+  * AutoScaling
+  * Amazon VPC
+#### Note: Primary key = hash, Sort key = range in DynamoDB